 The white wedding gown could be traced back to 1406.
 But it was not until the 1840 wedding of England’s Queen Victoria to her cousin Prince Albert that the white wedding gown became popular.
 Queen Victoria’s stunning white wedding gown, dripping with orange blossoms, inspired thousands of potential brides to wear white when they wedded.

 Ghanaian weddings, much like American weddings are a time of celebration, laughter, and love; at the incredible decision of two people agreeing to share the rest of their lives with one another.
 But visually, the two ceremonies couldn’t be more different.
-The vibrant patterns and colors of the wax print and kente cloths draw on-lookers in and force their eyes to focus and examine each color, line and shape; as if not to miss a moment of the unique beauty.
+The vibrant patterns and colors of the wax print and kente cloths draw on-lookers in and force their eyes to focus and examine each color, line, and shape; as if not to miss a moment of the unique beauty.
 Men wrap the cloth around their bodies and drape it over their shoulders like a cloak of honor, brimming with confidence and declaring their West African Pride.
-The cut of the dresses give women the most feminine of curves, while still leaving everything to the imagination.
+The cut of the dresses gives women the most feminine of curves, while still leaving everything to the imagination.
 Bringing out the true beauty and sensuality of each woman, as she fulfills her title as an “African Queen.” says Noelle Bonner

-Some brides choose to wear an all white wedding gown, with her bridal party wearing kente or ankara prints or the groom wearing a suit whilst his groomsmen wear Traditional attire.
-Whatever way it goes, I personally love how the bride, groom, family and guest now incorporate our traditional cloth into our new modernized fashion sense.
+Some brides choose to wear an all-white wedding gown, with her bridal party wearing kente or Ankara prints or the groom wearing a suit whilst his groomsmen wear Traditional attire.
+Whatever way it goes, I personally love how the bride, groom, family, and guest now incorporate our traditional cloth into our new modernized fashion sense.
 It certainly makes attending a Ghanaian wedding one of a kind!